Keaontay Ingram

-Keaontay Ingram (born October 26, 1999) is an American football running back for the Arizona Cardinals of the National Football League (NFL).
-He played college football at Texas and USC.
+Keaontay Ingram (born October 26, 1999) is an American professional football running back for the Kansas City Chiefs of the National Football League (NFL).
+He played college football for the Texas Longhorns and USC Trojans.

-Early life and high school
+Early life

-Ingram grew up in Carthage, Texas and attended Carthage High School, where he played football, ran track and played basketball.
+Ingram grew up in Carthage, Texas, and attended Carthage High School, where he played football, ran track and played basketball.
 He won a 4A Division I state title in 2016, while being named Offensive MVP of the championship game.
-He helped Carthage to a 16–0 overall record, including a 6–0 district mark, a district title, and a 49–21 win over Kennedale in the 4A Division I state title game in 2017.
+In 2017, he helped Carthage to a 16–0 overall record, including a 6–0 district mark, a district title, and a 49–21 win over Kennedale in the 4A Division I state title game.

 He was one of three finalists for the Mr. Texas Football High School Player of the Year Award.
 He played in the 2018 Under Armour All-America Game.
 He was an All-America, all-state and two-time all-district honoree.
 He holds the Carthage school record for career rushing touchdowns with 76.
 He is one of three athletes with more than 5,000 career yards, and one of two to have back-to-back 2,000-yard seasons.

 Ingram was rated a four-star recruit and committed to play college football at Texas over scholarship offers from 26 other programs.